yo1995/nba2k-shotchart-project/README.md

 1. put the d3d9.dll and court.png under the directory of "nba2k11.exe" executable; also make sure directory "C:\\temp\\" exists so that d3d hook log file can output

-2. run the game, the dashboard will pop up about 25-30 seconds after the game running.
+2. run the game, the dashboard will pop up about 10 seconds after the game running. do not click the message box if in full screen mode, or the game might crash!

 3. use previously mentioned F5 F6 F7 and F8 keys to toggle the features.

 4. (advanced) run the Python script to obtain a visualized shot chart with plot.ly. configure at your own wish!

 5. (advanced) i have included a *REALLY NASTY* REDitor II turk script to reduce the roster age a little bit. you could understand when you read it ;-).
-REDitor II(ver 4.8) required.
+REDitor II(ver 4.8) required. or you could just use [the tweaked ROSTER file](/Resources/Rosteryoung.ROS) included!

 ## More to add